 - Balanced funds: Here the premiums are invested in a combination of equity and debt market instruments.

-- 4G or Whole Life Ulips : Few life insurers have floated new Ulip plans in the market which carry minimal charges and newer features.
-This has earned them the title of ‘new age ulips’, ‘whole life ulips’ or ‘4G ulips’.
-Some of the features of these new age ULIPs include removal of return on mortality charges (ROMC) on maturity and premium allocation charges.
+- 4G or Whole Life Ulips: Few life insurers have floated new Ulip plans in the market which carry minimal charges and newer features.
+This has earned them the title of ‘new age ulips’, ‘whole life ulips’, or ‘4G ulips’.
+Some of the features of these new-age ULIPs include the removal of return on mortality charges (ROMC) on maturity and premium allocation charges.
 This category seeks to remove the negative bias against Ulips and increase awareness towards the new customer-centric changes.

 If you compare Ulips to a standalone insurance plan or a mutual fund product, then the former will carry greater risks.
 Here’s why.
 The cost structure of Ulips makes it expensive and it becomes difficult to get returns that will cover you for the costs and help you add extra over and above that.
 Considering that Ulips are more expensive, we can say that the risk factor is on the heavier side.

 The investment made in Ulips can be used to claim tax deduction under section 80C of the income tax act till a limit of Rs 1.5 lakh.
 Apart from this, the returns from the policy are exempt from taxation on maturity under section 10 (10D) of the income tax act.